mvolkmann/blog/src/lua.md

   "love.app cannot be opened because the developer cannot be verified".
   To fix this, open the Settings app, select "Privacy & Security", scroll down to "love.app was blocked ..." and click the "Open Anyway" button.

+TODO: Does Love2D include its own version of Lua
+TODO: and ignore the installed version?

 To get started creating a game: